Alexandre1er/Crunchyroll.bundle/README.md

 Known Issues
 ============
-* Some of the Pop videos don't play correctly.
-This is due to the way Crunchyroll formats those URLs.
-They are not standardized and as such it is hard to ensure the plugin is able to handle these properly.
-Fortunately this is not an issue for Anime or Drama videos.
 * Watching an episode using this app does not mark it as "watched" in Plex or in the Crunchyroll queue.
 This is a limitation of the Plex Media Server API and there are no viable workarounds available.
 Hopefully Plex will update the API at some point so I can resolve this issue.